Looking for help with your list?

 - Inactive subscriber

 A subscriber with a valid address that you've sent to recently, but who hasn't opened or clicked your campaigns.
-Inactive subscribers don't affect the health of your list, and they can be valuable because you may be able to win back their interest and earn revenue from them.
+Inactive subscribers don't affect the health of your audience, and they can be valuable because you may be able to win back their interest and earn revenue from them.

 Reconfirm Stale Addresses